ltd-wsdm/ltd-code/README.md

-# LTD

-This is source code for wsdm 2023 submission: Learning to Distill Graph Neural Networks
+# This is the Supplementary materials for wsdm 2023 submission: Learning to Distill Graph Neural Networks

-# Appendix
+# Appendix.pdf

-We listed the detailed hyper-parameters for reproducibility in Appendix.pdf
+We listed the detailed hyper-parameters for reproducibility (\empha{i.e.,} ) here

 ## Requirements: